 - Repeated exposure to loud sounds that last a long time, for example: listening to music on your phone or an iPod (or other portable device with earbuds) at a high volume every day.
 This damages the tiny hair cells in the ear over a period of time, and the hearing loss happens gradually.

 Can my portable music devices cause hearing damage?

 Yes.
-Devices such as iPods or MP3 players create sound levels that can cause hearing loss if they are used at high volumes for long periods of time.
-Listening to a portable music player with headphones at no more than 60 percent of their potential volume for one hour or less a day appears to be relatively safe.
+Devices such as your cellphone or iPod (used with earbuds) create sound levels that can cause hearing loss if they are used at high volumes for long periods of time.

 Here are ways you can protect your hearing and still listen to music on your device: Set the volume to a level where you can still carry on a conversation without yelling. .

 - Never listen to your portable music device at the maximum volume level.

 - If you plan to listen for over one hour, the volume should be turned down below 60%.